ayvacs/umbra-docs/docs/scripting/getting-started.md

 You'll have to repeat these steps for each individual script that you create.

-Only one script at a time can be initialized with a certain key and token.
+Keep in mind that only one script at a time can be initialized with a certain key and token.

+**Congrats!** you just called the Umbra library in your script.
+Epic gamer move!!!